MWyssy/ce-cloud-services-lambda-sqs-public/README.md

 # Cloud Services - Amazon Lambda Exercise

-This repository provides a task for trying one of the AWS services - specifically the [Lambda](https://aws.amazon.com/lambda/) and [Simple Queue Service (SQS)](https://aws.amazon.com/sqs/)
+This repository provides a task for trying mutliple AWS services - specifically the [Lambda](https://aws.amazon.com/lambda/) and [Simple Queue Service (SQS)](https://aws.amazon.com/sqs/)

 You will create a lambda function that consumes a message from an SQS queue.